darasus/ai-blog/content/10-rappers-that-will-make-you-want-to-get-out-on-the-floor-and-dance.md

   is best known as a writer and actor, but he has been rapping since 2006.
   Scoolboy Q has been on the streets of South Los Angeles since 2008 and released a number of mixtapes.
+intro: "As hip-hop continues to shed its once-maligned reputation and become increasingly popular, we’ve seen a related boom in mainstream rap music.
+More than ever before, people are listening to and talking about rappers.
+But with so much of the genre becoming commodified and predictable, it can be difficult for new artists to stand out among the noise.
+Fortunately, just because most popular rap fails to break any molds doesn’t mean that the genre is completely devoid of creative talent.
+In fact, there are a number of rappers who have been working hard to maintain their integrity while still appealing to a larger audience.
+If you’re ready to put on your dancing shoes and get out on the floor with one of these 10 amazing rappers who will make you want to dance:"
 ---

 ## Lecrae